 - Add some meaning: Some families say grace or offer a blessing before a meal. you don’t do this, consider opening the meal with a phrase or passage from a book—even a poem.
 Give each family member a turn at whatever ritual suits you.

 Every family is different and so are their family traditions.
 The important part is just having them!
 Use some of your favorite ideas for dinner table activities from above to spark your own unique take on tradition.
-To learn more about making the most of your time around the table, stay tuned for more tips from Vanity Fair® .
+To learn more about making the most of your time around the table, sign up for our mailing list and get more tips from the Vanity Fair® brand.